handsontable/handsontable/customEditor.md

 `init()` method is called during creation of editor class object.
-That happens at most one per table instance, because once the object is created it is reused every time `EditManager` asks for this editor class instance (see [Singleton pattern](http://en.wikipedia.org/wiki/Singleton_pattern) for details).
+That happens at most one per table instance, because once the object is created it is reused every time `EditorManager` asks for this editor class instance (see [Singleton pattern](http://en.wikipedia.org/wiki/Singleton_pattern) for details).

 `prepare()` method is called every time user selects a cell that has this particular editor class set as `editor` property.
 So, if whe set `SelectEditor` as editor for an entire column, then selecting any cell in this column will invoke `prepare()`